Mui Ne City is a coastal city in Phan Thiet City, south-central Binh Thuan Province in Central Vietnam.

 Bau Trang is an oasis in the middle of Phan Thiet’s signature sand dunes.
 The freshwater lake is incredibly stunning during summertime when the lotus flowers bloom in profusion.
 You can rent a boat to immerse yourself in the clear cool water and go fishing in the lake or take part in the sports on the sand dunes.

-Tuy Phong is an off-the-beaten-track in Binh Thuan with few tourists but holds great values for exploration.
+Tuy Phong is an off-the-beaten track in Binh Thuan with few tourists but holds great value for exploration.
 Co Thach is where you can relax by the calm waves and cool breezes without the hassle of giant crowds.
-The beach is where many cultural and historical spots are at, namely the Hang Pagoda and La Gan Fishing Village.
+The beach is where many cultural and historical spots are, namely the Hang Pagoda and La Gan Fishing Village.
 Other than that, stop by Vinh Hao Commune to take a natural mud bath and visit one of the main mineral water sources in Vietnam.

 Seafood buffet in Mui Ne